laminas/laminas-http/docs/book/client/advanced.md

 The data should be available on the server side through PHP's `php://input` stream.

-> ### Raw POST data overrides other content
->
-> Setting raw POST data for a request will override any POST parameters or file
-> uploads; you should not try to use both on the same request.
-Keep in mind
+INFO: **Raw Post Data Overrides Other Content** Setting raw POST data for a request will override any POST parameters or file uploads; you should not try to use both on the same request.
-> that most servers will ignore the request body unless you send a POST
+Keep in mind that most servers will ignore the request body unless you send a POST request.
-> request.

-## HTTP authentication
+## HTTP Authentication

 Currently, `Laminas\Http\Client` only supports basic HTTP authentication.
 This feature is utilized using the `setAuth()` method, or by specifying a username and a password in the URI.
 The `setAuth()`